4.3 Pulmonary Conditions & Airway Clearance

 A self-administered three-part cycle used heavily in CF and bronchiectasis:

-3. Forced Expiration Technique (FET) / huffing: one or two huffs at low to medium lung volumes to clear central airways.
+3. Forced Expiration Technique (FET) / huffing - one or two huffs at low-to-medium lung volumes to clear central airways (a huff keeps the glottis open, unlike a cough).

 Positive Expiratory Pressure (PEP) Devices

-PEP and oscillating PEP devices (Flutter, Acapella, Aerobika) create back-pressure during exhalation, splint airways open, and vibrate secretions loose.
-They let patients clear independently and are favored in CF home programs.
+PEP and oscillating-PEP devices (Flutter, Acapella, Aerobika) generate back-pressure during exhalation, splint airways open, and vibrate secretions loose, letting patients clear independently.
+They are favored in CF home programs.

 Cystic Fibrosis Considerations

-CF patients usually combine multiple airway clearance modes (ACBT plus PEP plus exercise) and often require sodium replacement and high-calorie intake.
-Infection-control isolation between CF patients is strict - never treat two CF patients in the same gym at the same time, and follow facility cohorting policies.
+CF patients usually combine modes (ACBT plus PEP plus exercise) and often need sodium replacement and high-calorie intake.
+Infection-control cohorting is strict - never treat two CF patients in the same gym at the same time, and follow facility isolation policy to prevent cross-infection with organisms such as Burkholderia cepacia.
+Because CF is a progressive disease that taxes both lungs and nutrition, the PTA monitors for desaturation during clearance and exercise, encourages hydration, and reports any new fever, hemoptysis, or worsening dyspnea to the supervising PT promptly.

 Test Your Knowledge